 Frequently Asked Questions about SecureKey Concierge

 Banks are always looking to improve how they serve you.
-Using your bank log-in is a convenient way to sign in to e-government sites, and it saves you the trouble of having to create another new username and password.
+Using your bank log-in is a convenient way to sign in to e-government sites or other participating services, and it saves you the trouble of having to create another new username and password.

 We are committed to keeping your confidential information safe.
 Your bank applies the same security rigour when you access an online service as they do for your online banking.

 First, you need to register with your financial institution for online banking.
-Once you’re registered, you can start using your personal bank log-in and password to access secure government sites.
+Once you’re registered, you can start using your personal bank log-in and password to access secure service sites.

 Banks won’t share any personal or account information with SecureKey or the online services you access.
 We’re only verifying your authorized access using your online banking credentials.
 Your bank log-in is protected through the same security standards that apply to online banking.